 Are Bournville buttons vegan?

 Bournville giant buttons are made to the same recipe as Bournville bars.
-They are generally vegan, but vegans should be aware they they contain palm oil and also that they main contain traces of milk as they are made in the same environment as non-vegan products.
+They are generally vegan, but vegans should be aware they contain palm oil and also that they may contain traces of milk as they are made in the same environment as non-vegan products.

 Are Bournville Easter eggs vegan?